linda-seiter/cmsc115_2252/week2/week2_lesson.md

 ## Conclusion

-With functional testing, tests are developed based on requirements of what the program should do, rather than specific details of how it is implemented.
-The week#2 programming projects will be tested using the functional testing techniques presented in this lesson.
-Each test case should specify:
+With specification-based testing, the test cases are developed based on requirements of what the program should do, rather than specific details of how it is implemented.

+The week#2 programming projects will be tested using the specification-based testing techniques presented in this lesson.
+Each test case will describe:

 - the user input
 - the expected output based on the requirements